 - conditional registration is converted into definitive registration;

-Attention!
+NOTE!
 Did you obtain your Certificate of Professional Competence more than 5 years ago?
 Then there are additional requirements in terms of work experience or education.
 Please contact us if this applies to you.

-Just as with the recognition of your diploma, you must provide a number of mandatory documents for your BIG registration.
+Just as with the recognition of your diploma, you need tp provide a number of mandatory documents for your BIG registration.
 Some of these documents have already been arranged via your Declaration of Professional Competence.
 But you still have to arrange some of it.
 Read the information about these documents carefully.
 Unfortunately, we often see that these documents are not included in the application or do not meet the requirements.
 Your BIG registration cannot be arranged without these documents.

 What you need for your BIG registration: